Trebinje: SFR Yugoslavia (1945–92)

 Trebinje grew rapidly in the era of Josip Broz Tito's Socialist Federal Republic of Yugoslavia between 1945 and 1980.
 It especially developed its hydroelectric potential with dams, artificial lakes, tunnels, and hydroelectric plants.
 This industrial development brought a large increase in the urban population of Trebinje.

 Bosnian War (1992–95)

 Trebinje was the largest town in Serb-held eastern Herzegovina during the Bosnian War.
 It was controlled by Bosnian Serb forces from the fall of 1991, and was used as a major command and artillery base by Yugoslav People's Army (JNA) troops besieging the Croatian town of Dubrovnik.
 In 1992 Trebinje was declared the capital of the self-proclaimed Serbian Autonomous Region of Herzegovina (Српска аутономна област Херцеговина).
 Bosniak residents were subsequently conscripted to fight with the JNA and if refused they were executed, and thus they fled the region.
-Ten of the town's mosques were razed to the ground during the war.
+Even though there was no fighting in immediate vicinity, ten of the town's mosques were deliberately razed to the ground with explosives during this period.

+Bosnia and Herzegovina (1995-present)

+During the late 2010s and the 2020s, Trebinje underwent a notable boom in new apartment construction, with property prices increasing.

+In January 2026, a new modern hospital, “Saint Archdeacon Stephen – the 9th January,” was opened in Trebinje, built in cooperation between Republika Srpska entity and Serbia.